Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Include: specific technologies, concrete files, success criteria, and constraints.

-Claude doesn't guess—specify or iterate indefinitely.
+Claude doesn't guess —specify or you iterate indefinitely.

 xqOVNHZXvAxezEdvfkAUTqTg8Tnebub7m6MYKmG9.gif